%20(1).png)

 • Needed same-day or last-minute bookings

-• Wanted verified, trustworthy stylists
+• Wanted access to verified, trustworthy stylists

 • Lacked confidence that appointments would be honored

-• Needed flexible, short-term work
+• Needed flexible, short-term work opportunities

-• Struggled to find reliable gigs
+• Struggled to find reliable, consistent gigs

-• Needed clear expectations before accepting
+• Lacked clear expectations before accepting shifts

-• Needed to fill empty chairs fast
+• Needed to fill empty chairs quickly

 I interviewed stylists, clients, and shop owners and mapped their end-to-end workflows.